bretth/woven/README.txt

 projects served by Apache and Nginx on Ubuntu Linux servers.

 Woven grew out of a simple fabric script that followed Will Larson's `Ubuntu intrepid almanac <http://lethain.com/entry/2009/feb/13/the-django-and-ubuntu-intrepid-almanac/>`_.
 Out of the box there is a fair bit of tedious work in setting up a server environment for Django.
 Modern Django projects can also be a cosmopolitan mix of source repositories and binary packages which makes keeping a development environment in sync with production challenging.
-Where traditional rsync and source repository scripts fall far short, Woven utilizes Pip, Virtualenv, Fabric and Django templates to simplify deployment making ``release early and often`` a reality.
+Where traditional rsync and source repository scripts fall far short, Woven utilizes Pip, Virtualenv, Fabric and Django templates to simplify deployment making *release early and often* a reality.

-Woven currently provides four core Django commands/functions; ``setupnode``, ``deploy``, ``patch``, ``activate`` and a standard webserver configuration that aims for stability and flexibility.
+Woven provides four core Django commands/functions; ``setupnode``, ``deploy``, ``patch``, ``activate`` and a standard webserver configuration that aims for stability and flexibility.
 Additionally Woven can be integrated into standard Fabric fabfile.py scripts as projects grow in complexity.

 .. note::